IMDS Compliance

 GADSL Monitoring

-Always validated against the current GADSL—not your last audit.
+Always validated against the current GADSL—not your last annual review.

-• Automatic sync with every GADSL update cycle
+• Automatic sync with every GADSL update implemented in IMDS

-• Substance screening against prohibited, declarable, and D/P classifications
+• Substance classification tracking across prohibited, declarable, and D/P statuses

-• Proactive alerts when reclassifications affect your material portfolio
+• Proactive alerts when reclassifications affect your active part numbers

-• Historical tracking of substance status changes across GADSL versions
+• Historical tracking of GADSL status changes per substance and material

 Real-Time

-Generate material data packages in hours instead of 4–6 weeks.
+Generate validated material data packages in hours instead of 4–6 weeks.

 4 hours